 As the installation is external, the disruption is minimal in comparison to internal wall insulation installation.
 Drilling and mixing equipment will be in use and scaffolding may be required, though the approved installer will assure you are fully informed of the programme of works before the installation begins.

 Yes – the effects are instant.
 You will no longer need to heat your home as often or for as long as prior to installation and there will also be acoustic benefits.
 Additionally, the effects are felt throughout the summer, since your home will be less susceptible to temperature fluctuations during the warmer months.

 How much money can I expect to save post installation?

 An average solid-walled semi-detached house could typically save £385 per annum (figures supplied by EST).
 This increases with greater insulation thickness.

-How would having External Wall Insulation benefit my home?
+How does an External Wall Insulation System benefit my home?

 Does EWI add value to your home?

 Carrying out any energy-saving renovations on a property increases its EPC (Energy Performance Certificates) score and increases its value.
 Choosing to install an EWI system contributes greatly to increasing your home’s EPC score through savings on energy bills and eliminating the risk of condensation-causing defects.

 To what extent can EWI improve the U-value of my home?